Should You Move to the Suburbs?

 Before the war, only 13% of Americans lived in the suburbs.
 By 2010, that number jumped to more than 50%.
 The onset of the coronavirus pandemic in 2020 drove this number even higher, with many Americans moving to the suburbs in search of open space, safety and affordability.

 Today, the suburbs are more racially diverse than ever.
-There have been major investments in infrastructure and continue to be compelling economic opportunities.
+There have been major investments in infrastructure and economic opportunities.
 On the flip side, suburban life may come with longer commutes and social isolation.
-The decision to move is difficult and comes with several considerations.
+The decision to move to a new area is difficult and comes with several considerations.

 The city and the suburbs each have their pros and cons; the right fit for you depends on your and your family’s needs and preferences.